Cougars at Wild: Game Preview

 Prince George Cougars News Release

-WENATCHEE, WA - The Prince George Cougars will try to make it five wins in a row as they continue their road trip into Wenatchee to take on the Wild.
+WENATCHEE, WA - The Prince George Cougars will try to make it six wins in a row as they battle the Wenatchee Wild once again, south of the border.

 -